 Mr Ballantyne declined to detail the clause, or how long it would last.

 But it would appear to dramatically lessen - if not totally eleminate - the possibility that TelstraClear was clearing the decks before making a run at Telecom.
-Equity analysts have already all but dismissed
+Equity analysts have already all but dismissed the possibility.

 Vodafone NZ CEO Russell Stanners will lead the combined company.

 TelstraClear had no comment on what role, if any its CEO Allan Freeth would play in the combined company - other than to confirm that Dr Freeth will stay on in his current role while regulators access the deal - a process that is expected to take months.